How To Choose a Foundation Repair Company

 Reputation

-Reading online reviews, checking the Better Business Bureau, and asking for local references helps confirm that a company regularly provides quality work and good service.
-Pay attention if you see multiple complaints about faulty repairs or poor service.
+Reading through online reviews, checking the Better Business Bureau, and asking for local references helps you confirm that a provider consistently delivers quality work and a great customer experience.
+Pay attention if you see numerous complaints about shoddy repairs or poor service.

 Licensing and Insurance

-It's important to select a provider that has valid licenses, bonding, and coverage for liability and workers' compensation.
-The government of Illinois does not have any state-level general contractor licensing requirements; you'll need to check with your city or municipal government to learn about any local requirements.
-You can verify a company's business registration on the Secretary of State's website.
+It's important to select a provider that has the right licenses, bonding, and coverage for liability and workers' compensation.
+Illinois does not have any state-level licensing requirements; you'll need to check with your city or municipal government to learn about any local requirements.
+You can determine if a company's business registration is in good standing on the Secretary of State's website.
 There may be additional requirements for contractors to do certain work with concrete.

 Warranties